zkmkarlsruhe/mac-dist-helper/README.md

 Building macOS applications is relatively easy using Xcode, however notarizing and packaging is more or less "left up to the developer."
 You can quickly build a .app *but* copying it to another computer either results in the app not running and/or security warnings presented to the user.
 The notarization process introduced by Apple requires binaries from a known developer account to be verified before running.
 In order to notarize a project, the project's *signed* binaries need to be uploaded to Apple via the toolchain included with Xcode, either `altool` (legacy) or `notarytool`.
 Oi, what a pain!

-This set of makefiles automates the creation of a project distribution as well as the signing and notarization required by Apple to avoid the "malicious software" warning on systems running macOS 10.15+.
+This makefile automates the creation of a project distribution as well as the signing and notarization required by Apple to avoid the "malicious software" warning on systems running macOS 10.15+.
 Basically, give the makefile the name of your app or list of binaries, codesign identity, App Store Connect password\*, as well as additional package files (readmes, resources, etc) and the makefile will do the rest.

 The tools originated in custom makefiles for the distribution of [Zirkonium3](http://zkm.de/zirkonium) and the need to easily build and distribute experimental macOS applications made using [openFrameworks](https://openframeworks.cc).